jermbo/CleanCode/README.md

 }
 ```

 The output code does have elements that repeat, but that is not an issue.
 Keeping things "DRY" is an argument for the source files, not an output generated file.
-GZip favors repetition, so this output will yield a better compression ration.
 This is a little confusing as the generated output using `@mixin` is larger, but the GZip compression works wonders on the files using `@mixin`.
+GZip favors repetition, so this output will yield a better compression ratio.
 Read more about this topic at [CSS Wizardry](https://csswizardry.com/2016/02/mixins-better-for-performance/).

 ```CSS
 .title {